 - Biology: one full-year (6 credit hours)

 It is strongly recommended that the requirement be fulfilled by 6.0 credit hours of introductory or general biology.
-This requirement may also be satisfied by 3.0 credits hours of general/introductory biology plus 3.0 credit hours of another appropriate biology, such as, botany, cell biology, ecology, genetics, microbiology, zoology etc. Please note: anatomy and physiology courses may not satisfy the biology requirement.
+This requirement may also be satisfied by 3.0 credits hours of general/introductory biology, which can include Ecology or Evolution courses, plus 3.0 credit hours of another appropriate biology, such as botany, cell biology, genetics, microbiology, zoology etc. Please note: anatomy and physiology courses may not satisfy the biology requirement.

 - General Chemistry: half-year (3 credit hours)